meiaalsup/lda_infographics/README.md

 ## Model fitting
 Alpha Optimization [code here](https://github.com/meiaalsup/lda_infographics/blob/master/calculate_optimal_alpha.py)

+## Icon vectorization and clustering
+Code for generating feature vectors for icons using a ResNet and clustering using k-means can be found [here](https://github.mit.edu/apnewman/icon-fine-tune/).

 ## Data set
+Notes about improvements/confusions/comments about the Visual.ly dataset and the accompannying tutorials (this feedback will be passed along to the creator of the data set):
-Notes about improvements/confusions/comments about the data set and its use:- Some of the images in the dataset of scraped icons from Google do not work (cause errors when trying to load using pytorch's ImageFolder loader).
-TODO: make a list of thsese problem images
+- Some of the images in the dataset of scraped icons from Google do not work (cause errors when trying to load using pytorch's ImageFolder loader).
 - It was unclear to me where to find the links for some of the data files (those in `links_to_data_files.md`.
 Maybe there should be a brief description in the README of all data files, what they contain, their size, where they are located, etc.
 - I was confused between some of the data files.
 For instance, for some infographics, there are computer-generated icon proposals as well as human-labeled icons and originally I used the wrong data inadvertently.
 See above comment about an index of data files.

 ## Analysis
 image 0: All the predictions and distributions line up very well.
 It is unclear if this is